National Bible Bee: Competition format

 The 120 highest-ranking contestants from each age division are chosen to compete at the national competition in the fall.
 All contestants participate in a preliminary round featuring both a written exam and an oral recitation round.
-The semi-finals feature the top 15 contestants from each age division competing in a sudden-death recitation format for five spots in the final challenge round.
-In 2020, the format for semi-finals was changed.
+In early competitions, the semi-finals featured the top 15 contestants from each age division competing in a sudden-elimination recitation format for five spots in the final challenge round.
+Perfect recitations often led to very long competitions, so in 2020 the format for semi-finals was changed.
 In the first round, a recitation round, points were deducted for each error made in recitation, and at the end of the round, the contestants with the two lowest scores were eliminated.
-The second round was a sudden death recitation round as in previous years.
-The third round featured multiple-choice Bible knowledge questions for the contestants to answer onstage with a handheld device, known as the "clicker". and the fourth round was a sudden-death recitation round as well.
+The second round was a sudden-elimination recitation round as in previous years.
+The third round featured multiple-choice Bible knowledge questions for the contestants to answer onstage with a handheld device, known as the "clicker", and the fourth round was a sudden-elimination recitation round as well.